Our customers have been hired by:

 Picture a hiring manager named Bart.

-He'll spend just six seconds on each one.
+He'll spend just seven seconds on each one, according to our HR statistics report.

 The ones he really likes will get a closer look.